 A number of states impose a general information security standard on businesses that maintain personal information.
 These states have laws requiring companies to implement reasonable information security measures.
 California law and Massachusetts law require organisations that disclose personal information to service providers to include contractual obligations that those entities maintain reasonable security procedures.
+The CCPA prescribes additional content to be included in contracts with service providers.

-33 Restrictions on disclosure
+Restrictions on disclosure

-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.

 A wide variety of laws contain disclosure restrictions targeted to specific forms of PII.
 For example, HIPAA and GLB impose limitations on certain disclosures, such as requirements for consent and for contracts with certain types of recipients.
+The CCPA provides rights to consumers with respect to a business's ability to sell their personal information to certain types of third parties.

-34 Cross-border transfer
+Cross-border transfer

-Is the transfer of PII outside the jurisdiction restricted?
+34 | Is the transfer of PII outside the jurisdiction restricted?

 US privacy laws do not impose restrictions on cross-border data transfers.
 The EU-US and Swiss-US Privacy Shield frameworks permit the transfer of personal data from the European Union and Switzerland to the United States.
+(The Privacy Shield is expected to apply to transfers of UK personal data to the US post-Brexit, though Privacy Shield participants will be required to update their Privacy Shield commitments if and when the UK withdraws from the European Union.)
 They also regulate the onward transfer of personal data from the United States to third countries through the use of onward transfer agreements, which are contracts that contain specific provisions regulating the use and disclosure of personal data by the onward transfer recipients of such data.

-35 Notification of cross-border transfer
+Notification of cross-border transfer

-Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?